titanturtles/titanturtles.github.io/apply.md

 * competition rounds (roughly 1 round each month from October to January)

-The Club is managed by Coach Pei Zhang, Coach Xinle Yang and professional cybersecurity mentor Sean R..
-Motivated and capable students will have exposure and engagement in building out next generation student pipeline and delivering community presentations.
+The Club is managed by Coach Pei Zhang, Coach Xinle Yang and professional cybersecurity mentor Sean R. Motivated and capable students will have exposure and engagement in building out next generation student pipeline and delivering community presentations.
 Students with proven leadership work will earn leadership titles and duties.

 We encourage parents to be mentors so that the students can have a better learning result.
 Parents will be able to learn and grow with students.